victoriadrake/victoriadrake.github.io/content/posts/20180702-feedback-loop/index.md

     - freeCodeCamp : https://medium.freecodecamp.org/how-to-set-up-a-short-feedback-loop-as-a-solo-coder-67709cba21e0
 ---

-I've spent the last couple years as a solo freelance developer.
-Comparing this experience to previously working in companies, I've noticed that those of us who work alone can have fewer iterative opportunities for improvement than developers who work on teams.
+I spent years building my own products and working as a solo developer.
+Comparing this experience to working in companies, I've noticed that those who build solo often miss the built-in feedback mechanisms of larger teams.
 Integral to having opportunities to improve is the concept of a short feedback loop: a process of incorporating new learning from observation and previous experience continuously over a short period of time.
 This process has to be _manufactured_ by people working mostly alone, instead of, as is often the case, _adopted_ when you join a team.

-In this post I hope to share what I've learned about setting yourself up to improve quickly and continuously as a solo coder.
+In this post I hope to share what I've learned about setting yourself up to improve quickly and continuously as a solo product creator.

 ## About feedback loops